On this webpage

 This page deals with material that is submitted formally to ASO.

 Some parts of the website allow Contributors to add comments informally.
-In those situations you should simply observe ASO Netiquette and comply with the Standards for Authors.
+In those situations you should observe the various requirements of our Standards for Authors.

 Anyone who wants to a make scholarly contribution to the Alexander Technique.
 You don't need to be a qualified teacher or one of our official Contributors.
 However, if your material meets our standards, then we would normally invite you to become a Contributor.